reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 24-Hour Monitoring and Benchmarking: Over 24 hours, I actively monitored the environment, focusing on capturing critical security metrics.
 This phase was crucial for establishing a benchmark, which would later serve as a comparative baseline to gauge the effectiveness of implemented security enhancements.

   - Part 4: Incident Detection and Response
-Utilization of Microsoft Sentinel for Threat Detection: Leveraging Microsoft Sentinel, I developed attack maps, triggered alerts, and generated incidents based on the collected log data.
-This proactive approach allowed for the timely identification and addressing of security incidents and vulnerabilities.
+Using Microsoft Sentinel for Threat Detection: By leveraging Microsoft Sentinel, I created attack maps, activated alerts, and produced incidents from the gathered log data.
+This proactive method facilitated the prompt detection and resolution of security incidents and vulnerabilities.

   - Part 5: Security Enhancement Implementation
 Implementation of Security Best Practices: After identifying security issues in our environment, I improved our security posture by implementing best practices, incorporating Azure-specific recommendations, and integrating NIST SP 800-53 Revision 5 for Security Controls and NIST SP 800-61 Revision 2 for Incident Handling Guidance.
 The goal was to enhance the security of our cloud environment and make it more resilient against potential threats.